-Ms Daiga Upeniece has been involved in various art projects and important curated exhibitions, including conceptions and organisation of cultural weeks in cooperation with the various Embassies in Asia: she organized art projects in Indonesia (2009, 2001), Japan (2012, 2011), China (2011), South Korea (2011) the Philippines (2011) and Pakistan (2012).
+Ms Daiga Upeniece has been involved in various art projects and important curated exhibitions, including conceptions and organisation of cultural weeks in cooperation with the various Embassies in Asia: she organized art projects in Indonesia (2009, 2001), Japan (2012, 2011), China (2011), South Korea (2011) the Philippines (2011), Pakistan (2012) and Thailand (2013).
 Ms Upeniece has also published extensively on art (books, catalogues of exhibitions).

 Ms Upeniece has been honoured several awards, including the Diploma from Ministry of Foreign Affairs of Latvia in 2012, L’Ordre des Arts et des Lettres from France in 2008, L’Ordre de Leopold II from Belgium in 2007 and Order of Three Stars from Latvia in 2007.
 She received her Master’s degree from the Latvian Art Academy in 2001 and she commenced her doctoral studies at the Latvian Art Academy in 2009.

 Ms Daiga Upeniece is Member of International Council of Museums ICOM, International Network for Curators of Art from the Low Countries CODART,European Etnology Museum Directors Group EEMD, takes part in Asia-Europe Museum Network ASEMUS.